thedatab0y/ft_transcendence/README.md

 ## Status
-ft_transcendence is still in progress.
+ft_transcendence is still in progress 🔄

 ## Credits
 List of contriubutors: